AdobeDocs/campaign.en/help/v8/start/implement.md

 * Campaign - Analytics Data connectors

-You can also use Single Sign-On (SSO) to connect to Campaign.
+You can only use Single Sign-On (SSO) to connect to Campaign.
 Learn more in [this page](connect.md).

 ![](../assets/do-not-localize/glass.png) Discover the full list of Adobe solution which can be integrated with Adobe Campaign [in this page](../connect/integration.md).